facebookresearch/audiocraft/docs/TRAINING.md

 Note that as we are using Dora as our experiment manager, all our experiment tracking is based on signatures computed from delta between configurations.
-**One must therefore ensure backward compatibilty of the configuration at all time.**
+**One must therefore ensure backward compatibility of the configuration at all time.**
 See [Dora's README](https://github.com/facebookresearch/dora) and the [section below introduction Dora](#running-experiments-with-dora).